AFGS Concept Took Shape with a Visit to Montreal

 Our building is nearly 100 years old so there will always be a little TLC needed.

-Last year we were approached by a gentleman who had an extensive collection of military memorabilia and was looking for space to establish a veteran museum.
-The Society was not using the upper level of the building so decided to let him use it.
+Last year we were approached by a gentleman who had an extensive collection of military memorabilia and was looking for space to establish a veteran’s museum.
+The Society was not using the upper level of the building so the AFGS board decided to let him use it.
 The deal was he would paint the walls and renovate a room that had not been used in many years.

 However, the museum opening has raised another project we had been contemplating to the top of the list.
 We have begun seeking funds to install an elevator in our building.
 Not a small task.
 We’ve had engineering studies done and a general contractor has estimated the project cost at just over $200,000.

-In December 2016, AFGS awarded a $111,000 matching grant from the Rhode Island Historic Preservation and Heritage Commission for the installation of an elevator in our building, The Society must raise a $111,000 match.
+In December 2016, AFGS was awarded a matching grant from the Rhode Island Historic Preservation and Heritage Commission for the installation of an elevator in our building, The Society must raise a $150,000 match.
 If you’d like to help us meet our goal, please visit the Elevator Fund page.

 The board of directors is committed to strategically planning the future.
 More and more genealogical research sites are popping up on the Internet.
 AFGS will keep working to remain a leader in French Canadian genealogical and historical research.